Economy of Iran: Religious foundations

 Welfare programs for the needy are managed by more than 30 public agencies alongside semi-state organizations known as bonyads, together with several private non-governmental organizations.
 Bonyads are a consortium of over 120 tax-exempt organizations that receive subsidies and religious donations.
 They answer directly to the Supreme Leader of Iran and control over 20% of GDP.
 Operating everything from vast soybean and cotton farms to hotels, soft drink, automobile manufacturing, and shipping lines, they are seen as overstaffed, corrupt and generally unprofitable.

-Bonyad companies also compete with Iran's unprotected private sector, whose firms complain of the difficulty of competing with the subsidized bonyads.
+Bonyad companies compete with Iran's unprotected private sector, whose firms complain of the difficulty of competing with the subsidized bonyads.
 Bonyads are not subject to audit or Iran's accounting laws.
 Setad is a multi-sector business organization, with holdings of 37 companies, and an estimated value of $95 billion.
 It is under the control of the Supreme Leader, Ali Khamenei, and created from thousands of properties confiscated from Iranians.

 Labor force

-After the revolution, the government established a national education system that improved adult literacy rates: as of 2008 85% of the adult population was literate, well ahead of the regional average of 62%.
+After the revolution, the government established a national education system that improved adult literacy rates.
+In 2008, 85% of the adult population was literate, well ahead of the regional average of 62%.
 The Human Development Index was 0.749 in 2013, placing Iran in the "high human development" bracket.

-Annual economic growth of above 5% is necessary to absorb the 750,000 new labor force entrants each year.
-Agriculture contributes just 10% to GDP and employs 16% of the labor force.
-As of 2017 the industrial sector, which includes mining, manufacturing, and construction, contributed 35% of GDP and employed 35% of the labor force.
-Mineral products, notably petroleum, account for 80% of Iran's export revenues, even though mining employs less than 1% of the labor force.
-In 2004 the service sector ranked as the largest contributor to GDP (48%) and employed 44% of workers.
+In 2008, annual economic growth of above 5% was necessary to absorb the 750,000 new labor force entrants each year.
+In 2020, agriculture was 10% of GDP and employed 16% of the labor force.
+In 2017, the industrial sector, which includes mining, manufacturing, and construction, was 35% of GDP and employed 35% of the labor force.
+In 2009, mineral products, notably petroleum, accounted for 80% of Iran's export revenues, even though mining employs less than 1% of the labor force.

+In 2004, the service sector ranked as the largest contributor to GDP, at 48% of the economy, and employed 44% of workers.
 Women made up 33% of the labor force in 2005.
-Youth unemployment (aged 15–24) was 29.1% in 2012, resulting in significant brain drain.
-According to the government, some 40% of the workforce in the public sector are either in excess or incompetent.
+Youth unemployment, aged 15–24, was 29.1% in 2012, resulting in significant brain drain.
+In 2016, according to the government, some 40% of the workforce in the public sector are either in excess or incompetent.

+Labor force and the public sector

+The Islamic Republic of Iran employs around 8 million individuals, of whom roughly 3 million hold formal positions within the three branches of government, the armed forces, and leadership institutions.
+These roles encompass bureaucratic staff, civil servants, and uniformed military personnel.

+Beyond the formal government structure, approximately 2.3 million individuals are employed in quasi-governmental organizations, including state-owned enterprises, national banks, municipalities, and the Islamic Azad University.
+Additionally, about 2.5 million pensioners receive state stipends, often distributed through the Relief Committee, a government-controlled charitable organization.
+As a result, nearly one in ten Iranian citizens maintain a regular financial connection to the state.